-This is the diary of our 2014 CSA share.
-The cost of our full share is $545 for 22 weeks (this CSA offers a winter share) which will bring us to the last week in October, and works out to $24.75 per week.
+This is the diary of our 2015 CSA share.
+The cost of our full share is $545 for 22 weeks, from June through October, and works out to $24.75 per week.
 Western New York weather is such that June is lightest CSA month.
 September and October will be more than abundant!
-Usually I feel I don’t get my money’s worth the first few weeks are light, and very, very leafy.
+The first few weeks are light, and very, very leafy.
 As we move to the fall, the CSA becomes more abundant, and the variety increases greatly.

 We also purchased a Fruit Share this year for $180, lasting 18 weeks which works out to $10 per week.
 The local fruit included in the fruit share starts with cherries, apricots, plums, peaches, nectarines, blueberries, and moves into pears, raspberries and of course apples!
 This portion of the share begins in July.

 Looking at the photo, you can tell this is autumn harvest time in New York State!
 The cauliflower, broccoli and pumpkin are definitely fall veggie season!

 Hubby juiced our apples and pears last week, and oh my was that juice good!
 The apples alone were a bit tart (like pucker your lips tart), but the addition of the pears made that juice just delicious.
 He came home with some apples from his land the other day, and promised more, so I expect juicing in our future.